 Tenant Security: Tenants have the right to controlled rents, and effectively eight years or more of security of tenure.
 A landlord may only serve a disdetta - a registered letter of notice which must be sent at least six months before contract expiry - to coincide with the end of the standard 4 years.
 Failure to do so automatically renews the contract for another 4 years.

-Even before the global crisis, the Italian economy had already been growing sluggishly, with an average real GDP growth rate of 1.26% from 2001 to 2007.
+Even before the global crisis, the Italian economy had already been growing sluggishly, with average GDP growth of 1.26% from 2001 to 2007.

-Italy is the euro zone’s third largest economy with a total population of almost 61 million and a GDP per capita of US$35,512 in 2014.
-However, the country’s public debt is also remarkably large, estimated between 135% and 137% of GDP in 2014.
-Since 2007, public debt in Italy has steadily increased, rising from 103% of GDP to 127% of GDP in 2012 and to more than 130% of GDP in 2013.
-Italy currently has one of the highest debt to GDP ratios in the euro zone.
+Italy is the euro zone’s third largest economy with a total population of almost 61 million and a GDP per capita of US$ 35,665 in 2015.
+However, the country’s public debt is remarkably large, estimated at around 132.8% of GDP in 2015.
+Since 2007, public debt in Italy has steadily increased, rising from 103% of GDP to 127% of GDP in 2012 and to more than 130% of GDP in 2013 and 2014.
+Italy currently has the second-highest public debt to GDP ratio in Europe, only next to Greece.